Adarsh4503/aws_ami/README.md

 **enter the values in the file and save it where you run this script**

-PS Currently, the script has a slight error and after running the script once please go to the bucket created and enable ACL
+PS Currently, the script has a slight error and after running the script once please go to the bucket created and enable ACL and run the script again.
+Will try to fix this when i get time.